tifrueh/mlaatkst/README.md

 For installation from source use the installation script (pyinstaller needs to be installed for this).
 The bundle needs to be dragged out of the dist folder to the application folder after the install.
 Alternatively you can download the .dmg directly from the last release.

-NOTE: I do not have any developer certificate, so MacOS won't open the program.
+NOTE: I do not have any developer certificate, so MacOS won't open the program if it is not built from source.
 But if you trust me, you can run:
 ```
 xattr -d com.apple.quarantine /path/to/MLAatKST.app
 ```